Kimplul/kmi/docs/visionfive2.md

 The following is how to boot with an SD card.
 The board seems to support serial and ethernet booting, but I haven't looked into how they work.

+The SD card should have an empty GPT table, you can create one with `fdisk /dev/sdX/`.

 1. Build `kmi` with `GENERIC_UBOOT=1`.
 At the moment, SMP is broken on the VisionFive2, so you'll need to comment out `smp_bringup(d, fdt);` in `main.c`.